 You probably also use some kind of tablet to do your work or read on.
 That’s in addition to the time you probably spend on the computer or watching TV every day.
 Your eyes need to rest just like your body and mind do in order to keep going and functioning properly.
 Sometimes that means turning off all the electronics, lying back, and resting your eyes for a bit.

 It’s been recommended by many medical professionals that to avoid eye strain you should get plenty of sleep.
 Also rest your eyes occasionally throughout the day just by closing them for a few minutes at a time.
 While it won’t do any permanent damage to your eyes or vision, eye strain can cause temporary blurriness and mild pain.

 Get More Sleep

 In order to keep your eyes strong and healthy, it’s imperative that you get plenty of rest.
 Some people have difficulties falling asleep at night; other people are just so busy that getting to bed at a decent hour is a chore itself.
 To help you fall asleep easier, you can try a few different home remedies that are said to cause sleepiness.

 Try drinking a cup of chamomile tea before bed to help you relax.
 Try reading a book; any book will do, although if it’s a boring book, it might help you to fall asleep faster!
 Reading a physical book rather than scrolling through your phone or tablet ensures that you aren’t looking at blue light before bed, either, which will help improve your quality of sleep.
-Cut the sugars and caffeine out of your diet a few hours before bed.
+Cut the sugars and caffeine out of your diet a few hours before bed, too.

 Proper Nutrition for Eyes